 But how does a CFO get from where they are today to what will be required tomorrow?
 How do they move the financial function along the capability continuum in order to not only keep up with their high performing competitors but possibly leap-frog them into the future?
 Many organizations are still struggling with a month-end close that resembles a fire drill, reports that are too late, too difficult to understand and often done in excel, limited capacity or ability to track business metrics and perform root cause analysis and financial systems that are disparate and disconnected, oftentimes requiring manual rekeying of data.
 This sort of chaotic exercise puts undue stress on F&A employees (that are already hard to attract and retain) and calls into question the reliability of the end product.

-The Accounting Outsourcing Solution
+The Accounting Outsourcing Solution - A Modern Finance Approach

 This is where a third-party service provider, or outsourcer, can be invaluable.
 A third-party service provider can help an organization achieve these benefits in an accelerated way.
 However, reaping the full benefit requires that an organization seeking to partner with service providers that are both capable and willing to engage and invest in a meaningful partnership.
 This crucial partnership relationship can be difficult for SMBs and mid-market organizations to achieve, as they are likely to feel like small fish in a big sea with the large outsourcing providers.
 A niche provider will provide these companies a level of intimacy that they simply will not experience elsewhere.
 With a niche provider, these companies will experience more flexibility and have more control over the direction their services take.